Caitlin-cooling/bank_test/README.md

 ## My approach to this challenge
 My approach to this challenge was to first diagram the simplest possible scenario that would meet the users requirements, which I then test drove following the red/green/refactor cycle.

-Then I refactored the code to ensure single responsibility of classes in an Object Orientated manner.
+Then I refactored the code to ensure single responsibility by creating 2 classes (account and statement) in an Object Orientated manner.
+These classes interact using dependancy injection.